EVBTales/EVBTales/AuburnE1.md

 “Do you remember anything?”
 Sacha asks you directly.
 With a moment of hesitation, you shake your head.
 “Weird.
 The Djieien must have found its heart and left.”

-“F-fable’s leg is b-broken.”
+“F-fable’s arm is b-broken.”
 You indicate to Sacha, who immediately goes to take a look at the break.

 “Rowen, get the healing kit!”
 Sacha yells.
 As fast as you can, you make it to the horses and retrieve what looks like a bundle of herbs and return.
 Returning, you find both Sacha and Onyx trying to rouse Carden to no success.
 “Both seem to be under the effects of the Djieien’s poison.”
 Sacha despairs.
 “I don’t know what cures it.”